 There’s so much that goes into planning a school trip abroad.
 Here’s our checklist to help you organize the perfect educational trip abroad for your students.

 Congratulations: Going abroad is a thrilling experience for the class and staff alike!
 Of course, planning an international high school trip can definitely be a daunting task, especially at first.
 There are just so many steps involved in pulling off a dream experience for everyone involved.
-Here’s what you need to know to plan a successful school trip abroad — including the checklist to create, the tips needed to properly organize, the possible fundraising options, and more.
+Here’s what you need to know to plan a successful educational trip abroad — including the checklist to create, the tips needed to properly organize, the possible fundraising options, and more.

 How to Plan a High School Trip Abroad — A Teacher's Checklist